-2.3.
 Use of student performance data in external school evaluation

-This indicators looks at whether student performance data is used as an information source in external school evaluation.
+This indicator looks at whether student performance data is used as a source of information in external school evaluation.

-The external evaluation of schools is conducted by evaluators who report to a local, regional or central/top level education authority; they are not directly involved in the activities of the school under evaluation.
-This type of evaluation covers a broad range of school activities, including teaching and learning and/or all aspects of school management.
+The external evaluation of schools is conducted by evaluators who report to a local, regional or central/top-level education authority; they are not directly involved in the activities of the school under evaluation.
+This type of evaluation covers a broad range of school activities, including teaching, learning and/or all aspects of school management.

 The student performance data used in external school evaluation may include students' results in centrally set examinations and nationally standardised assessments.
-Also used are student results in teacher assessment; data on student progression through school; student results in international surveys; as well as, although less frequently, outcomes in the job market and student or parent satisfaction.
+Also used are student results in teacher assessments; data on student progression through school; student results in international surveys; and, although less frequently, outcomes in the job market and student or parent satisfaction.

-2.4.
 Central guidelines on addressing student underachievement in initial teacher education (ITE)

-This indicator shows whether central level regulations, recommendations or guidelines for ITE programmes identify any final competences related to the knowledge and skills needed for addressing underachievement in basic skills or whether higher education institutions have full autonomy with regard to the content of ITE programmes.
+This indicator shows whether there are any central-level regulations, recommendations or guidelines for ITE programmes regarding the competences needed to address underachievement in basic skills or whether higher education institutions have full autonomy with regard to the content of ITE programmes.

-2.5.
 Additional support for schools enrolling large numbers of disadvantaged students

 This indicator examines whether central education authorities allocate additional resources to schools that enrol large numbers of disadvantaged students.
-Additional support to schools refers to nationally allocated financial and/or other resources that require additional funding (extra educational staff, special allowances, professional development opportunities, reduced teaching time, scholarships, career advice services, etc.).
-The central education authorities can allocate these resources to the regional, local or school level directly.
+Additional support to schools refers to nationally allocated financial and/or other resources that would otherwise require additional funding (extra educational staff, special allowances, professional development opportunities, reduced teaching time, scholarships, career advice services, etc.).
+The central education authorities can allocate these resources at the regional, local or school level directly.

-Disadvantaged students (groups at risk or vulnerable groups) are defined at national level.
-Possible criteria are socio-economic status, ethnic origin, having a migrant background or others depending on the national context.
+Disadvantaged students (from at-risk or vulnerable groups) are defined at national level.
+Possible criteria are socioeconomic status, ethnic origin and having a migrant background, along with other criteria depending on the national context.

-Socio-economic status refers to a combined economic and sociological measure of an individual's or his/her family's economic and social position relative to others, based on income, education, and occupation.
-Parents' educational attainment is often taken as a proxy measure for socio-economic status.
+Socioeconomic status refers to a combined economic and sociological measure of an individual's or their family's economic and social position relative to others, based on income, education and occupation.
+Parents' educational attainment is often taken as a proxy measure for socioeconomic status.

-3. Early leaving from education and training (ELET)
+6.3.
+Early leaving from education and training

-In this analysis, 'early leaving from education and training' refers to students leaving education and training before completing the upper secondary level and obtaining a corresponding school leaving certificate.
+In this analysis, early leaving from education and training (ELET) refers to students leaving education and training before completing the upper secondary level and obtaining a corresponding school-leaving certificate.
 This broad definition encompasses the young people who, according to their own country's definition, are considered to be early leavers.
 It includes, for example, young people who leave (or drop out of) school without completing what is considered in the national context as basic education (usually primary and lower secondary education).

-3.1.
-Collecting national data on ELET based on a student register
+Collecting national data on based on a student register

 This indicator examines the existence of a national data collection system on ELET to assess the scale of the problem.
 ELET data from student registers is collected automatically from school administration systems based on students' personal data.
 This can be used to determine the number of early leavers by comparing records from one school year to the next.
 It can also be useful when evaluating the effectiveness of policies to reduce early leaving.
-Student register based data can finally also be employed to monitor absenteeism, thereby acting as a warning system to alert schools and authorities that they may need to intervene to help students at risk of leaving early.
+Student-register-based data can finally also be employed to monitor absenteeism, thereby acting as a warning system to alert schools and authorities that they may need to intervene to help students at risk of leaving early.

-3.2.
 Increasing the flexibility and permeability of education pathways